syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

     ![](Data-Binding_images/Data-Binding_img78.jpeg)

 ### Binding SQL Server
-This section explains on bounding of GridGroupingControl to the SQL server database using visual studio designer.
+This section explains on bounding of GridGroupingControl to the SQL server database using Visual Studio designer.

 #### Binding SQL server by using VS 2005
 The steps given below is used to bind the SQL server database with Visual Studio 2005 and .NET 2.0.